Eczema Medication and Treatment

 Moisturize

-Apply moisturizer immediately (within 3 minutes is the rule) to seal the water in.
-If you have a prescription skin medication, use that first on affected areas.
+Apply moisturizer right away – ideally within three minutes – to lock in moisture.
+If you’re using a prescription skin medication, apply it first to the affected areas.
 Then use a high-oil-content ointment.

 Extra Help